 Mr Keith Hocking – Pheasant and Waterfowl Society

-This organization gave bird keepers in South Australia a facility through which to present a consolidated approach to authorities within the State – be it at a Local Government or a State Government level.
+This structure gave bird keepers in South Australia an opportunity to present a consolidated approach to authorities within the State – be it at a Local Government or a State Government level.
 Other States were encouraged to embark upon the same course and ultimately most States developed organisations that basically replicated the South Australian model.

 The UBSSA has 12 objectives which are:

 - The promotion of goodwill and communication between all bird keepers and societies.

 - Provision of protection, where-ever possible, to all bird keepers.